G-Grossi/COSC_5P30/README.md

 ## Steps for Running the Code in this Project (Testing)
 * Once training is complete, open the RuleTestProject workspace in Eclipse for testing.
 * In the RuleTest java class TestRules function, manually enter some of the rules found in training to test (see example code in this file).
+* Run the main.java file to start testing.
-* Test results are found in the TesteRules folder within the workspace of the project.
+* Once testing is complete the test results can be found in the TestRules folder within the workspace of the project.

 ## Links for Resources